 - G-191 Incident Command System-Emergency Operations Center Interface (8 hours)

-- Participate (as an observer, planner, player or evaluator) in at least one Table Top Exercise (TTX) delivered at the state or local level (6 hours)
+- Participate (as an observer, planner, player or evaluator) in at least one Table Top Exercise (TTX) delivered at the state or local level (may run up to 6 hours)

-- Participate (as an observer, planner, player or evaluator) in at least one Operations-based exercise delivered at the state or local level (8 hours)
+- Participate (as an observer, planner, player or evaluator) in at least one Operations-based exercise delivered at the state or local level (may run up to 8 hours)

 For those looking to participate in a Practical Application exercise, VEM occasionally has exercises with opportunities to observe.
 If interested, please fill out the participation request and you will be contacted when there are availabilities: Practical Application Exercise participation request

 Upon completion of all the curriculum, individuals will be: